 (2) the Working Group’s recommendation (below) that even in the absence of national trademark protections or common law rights an IGO may fulfill the “standing” requirement under the UDRP and URS as long as the IGO has completed the requisite notifications and communications procedure under Article 6ter of the Paris Convention for the Protection of Industrial Property;

-(3) the extremely limited instances of a scenario where an IGO might wish to assert immunity against a losing respondent in a national court, having already filed and won a UDRP or URS complaint;
+(3) the extremely limited probability of a scenario where an IGO might wish to assert immunity against a losing respondent in a national court, having already filed and won a UDRP or URS complaint from which the respondent appealed;

-(4) the Working Group’s further recommendation (below) that where an IGO successfully asserts jurisdictional immunity against a respondent in those limited cases which a losing respondent may file in a national court an arbitral appeal can be made;
+(4) the Working Group’s potential further recommendation (below) that where an IGO successfully asserts jurisdictional immunity against a respondent in those limited cases in which a losing respondent may file in a national court, an arbitral appeal can be made;

-(5) the need to preserve a registrant’s legal right to appeal to a court of competent jurisdiction; and
+(5) the need to preserve a registrant’s legal right to appeal to a court of competent jurisdiction combined with ICANN’s questionable authority to deny such judicial access; and

 (6) the lack of a single, universally applicable rule in relation to IGO jurisdictional immunity.

-For INGOs, the Working Group concluded relatively early on in its deliberations that these organizations have the ability to file (and many times have filed) UDRP and URS complaints by virtue of having national trademark and/or common law rights, and that – unlike IGOs – INGOs do not have the additional challenge of wanting to safeguard any possible jurisdictional immunity they may have against a respondent.
+For INGOs, the Working Group concluded relatively early on in its deliberations that these organizations have the ability to file (and many times have filed) UDRP and URS complaints by virtue of having national trademark and/or common law rights, and that – unlike IGOs – INGOs stand in the same legal position as other private parties and do not have the additional challenge of wanting to safeguard any possible jurisdictional immunity they may have against a respondent.
 As a result, the Working Group came to the conclusion that there is no principled reason to modify the UDRP and/or URS, or create a separate dispute resolution procedure, to address the needs of INGOs (see Recommendation #1, below, and Section 4, above, for the rationale).

 Recommendation #1: The Working Group recommends that no changes to the UDRP and URS be made, and no specific new process be created, for INGOs (including the Red Cross movement and the International Olympic Committee).
 To the extent that the Policy Guidance document referred to elsewhere in this set of recommendations is compiled, the Working Group recommends that this clarification as regards INGOs be included in that document.